 For a year, I wrote by hand on paper, a haiku-a-day.
 Then I translated the haikus to Norwegian, using Google Translate.
 Of course, these translations are not accurate and likely make little sense.
 This act is a modern enactment of the term: transliterations.
-Sometimes bad translation can be funny and sometimes they can be rude, or extreme cases fatal.
+Sometimes bad translation can be funny and sometimes they can be rude, or in extreme cases fatal.

-The idea to do this haiku project started with a desire to learn Norwegian.
-The classes were difficult in that I became so enamoured with studying the etymology of words- the pace of learning was slowed.
+The language courses were difficult; so I distracted myself from the pain of misunderstanding the grammar and became enamoured with studying the etymology of words- the pace of learning Norwegian was slowed.
 And in many ways, though deeply frustrating at times still-I learned a great deal about the English language and how I have used words I thought I new their meaning and really, in fact, did not.
 And if in today’s culture speaking words with different meanings is permitted-then how do we uphold the structures which we rely upon?

 Enter the value in latency of learning: The ripples, halos, after effects of learning and having the learning come around later.

 Exhibition Note: The project is protected by international, intellectual copyright laws.
 An interactive exhibition invites visitors to write-in their haikus to be translated as part of playing with words and learning different cultures.
 I would like to see a world amongst our technological connectivity, where difference is appreciated.